EDGAR: An Autonomous Driving Research Platform -- From Feature Development to Real-World Application: Related Work

 A reliable development workflow is required to test and validate the developed AV features.
-A common approach is to start on the feature and module level with unit tests and Model-in-the-Loop (MiL), followed by overall software tests in Software-in-the-Loop (SiL-) and Hardware-in-the-Loop (HiL-) simulations.
+A common approach is to start on the feature and module level with unit tests and Model-in-the-Loop (MiL), followed by overall software tests in Software-in-the-Loop (SiL) and Hardware-in-the-Loop (HiL) simulations.
 Afterward, the real-world tests are the final stage to validate the software.
-Gao et al. \citep{Gao2022} propose such an evaluation system and provide an overview of the required infrastructure and methods for this system.
-They name four major research directions to focus on: Virtual reality-based driving scenarios, automated safety scenario validation, trustworthy machine learning analysis methods, and system security evaluation models.
-Thorn et al. \citep{thorn2018framework} present a scenario-based test framework for automated driving functions of SAE Level~3-5~\citep{SAELEVEL}.
+Gao et al.~\cite{Gao2022} propose such an evaluation system and provide an overview of the required infrastructure and methods for this system.
+They name four major research directions to focus on: Virtual reality-based driving scenarios, automated safety scenario validation, reliable machine learning analysis methods, and system security evaluation models.
+Thorn et al.~\cite{thorn2018framework} present a scenario-based test framework for automated driving functions of SAE Level~3-5~\cite{SAELEVEL}.
 In addition, fail-operational and fail-safe strategies are identified for the investigated AV systems.
-Similarly, Chakra \citep{Chakra2022} analyses the sim2real-gap for resilient real-world applications.
-He states the three main areas for future research: The definition and measurement of AV intelligence, the general enhancement in AV simulation frameworks and methodologies, and AV simulation transferability and integration.
-With a focus on real-time capability and hardware constraints for mobile applications, Lin et al.~ \citep{Lin2018} present and formalize a design guideline.
+Similarly, Chakra~\cite{Chakra2022} analyses the sim2real-gap for resilient real-world applications.
+The author states the three main areas for future research: The definition and measurement of AV intelligence, the general enhancement in AV simulation frameworks and methodologies, and AV simulation transferability and integration.
+With a focus on real-time capability and hardware constraints for mobile applications, Lin et al.~ \cite{Lin2018} present and formalize a design guideline.
 However, there is no analysis of the AV software features.
-A practical framework for an architecture design of software and hardware to create an overall AV system is shown by Zong et al. \citep{Zong2018}.
-Their contributions are comparing different sensor setups, a complete autonomous software validated in real-world applications, and new scalable data transmission systems.
+A practical framework for an architecture design of software and hardware to create an overall AV system is shown in~\cite{Zong2018}.
+Their contributions are comparing different sensor setups, a complete AV software validated in real world, and new scalable data transmission systems.